iterate-ch/cyberduck/AppleScript Samples/Readme.txt

 You can send any FTP or SFTP URL to Cyberduck as does a third party application when Cyberduck is the default protocol handler e.g. for FTP; see [http://www.rubicode.com/Software/RCDefaultApp/].

+- Screenshot Sample.scpt

+Will take a screenshot and will upload it together with a thumbnail to a remote site.

+- iPhoto Upload Sample.scpt

+Allows to upload an entire album to a remte site.